.png)

 Alex Colville is the Co-Founder and General Partner of Age1, a leading longevity-focused venture fund.
 He previously served as Chief of Staff at the Amaranth Foundation and holds a PhD in genetics from Stanford, where he studied rejuvenation biology in Tom Rando’s lab.

-Andrea (Ande) Shafer is the U.S. Medical Director for Neurology and CNS Inflammatory Diseases at Sanofi, where she leads medical strategy and supports clinical research across Phase 2–4 studies.
-Previously, she was an imaging scientist at the National Institute on Aging, conducting longitudinal neuroimaging research on aging, Alzheimer’s disease, and brain structure-function relationships using MRI, PET, and diffusion imaging.
+Andrea (Ande) Shafer of the Laboratory of Behavioral Neuroscience, NIA, is an Associate Member at the Neuroscience and Mental Health Institute in the University of Alberta.
+Formerly, she served as the U.S. Medical Director for Neurology and CNS Inflammatory Diseases at Sanofi.
+She conducts longitudinal neuroimaging research on aging, Alzheimer’s disease, and brain structure-function relationships using MRI, PET, and diffusion imaging.
 She earned her Ph.D. in cognitive neuroscience from the University of Alberta, focusing on how emotion shapes cognition across the lifespan.

 Annie W. Yang, MD is a postdoctoral VA Scholar with the Yale National Clinician Scholars Program.
 A general internist trained at Harvard, Rutgers, and UCLA, her research works to improve care quality for older adults across community and long-term care settings, with a focus on age-friendly health, low-value care, and nursing home quality.